JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/boolean/invert_boolean.rst

 Description
 -----------
-This node invert the boolean.
-In other word, if the input is ``False`` it becomes ``True`` and if it was ``True`` it will be ``False``.
+This node inverts the boolean.
+In other words, if the input is ``False`` it becomes ``True`` and if it was ``True`` it will be ``False``.

 .. image:: images/invert_boolean_node.png